Money eBook for understanding personal finance and investments.

 • About the "summer slowdown."
 This industry has its seasons, and it's important to know them well (so you'll know when to not take vacations, etc.).

-• About getting financial plan software approved for use by BD compliance and FINRA.
-After that is a list of most large Broker Dealers with their websites and contact information.
+• About getting financial plan software approved for use by BD compliance and Finra.
+After that is a list of some large Broker Dealers with their websites and contact information.

 • A few basic but important tips on Errors and Omission insurance (E&O).